juliatiemi/Take.Me/README.md

 7. SCRUM
 8. Cloud

-Yes, the name of the files were a reference to <iframe src="https://open.spotify.com/embed/track/5UbLKRX1qVROlwDFOooEvG" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>
+Yes, the name of the files were a reference to https://open.spotify.com/track/5UbLKRX1qVROlwDFOooEvG